-Mental burnout can affect everything facet of your life -- from your professional productivity to your overall well-being.
+Mental burnout can affect every facet of your life -- from your professional productivity to your overall well-being.

 Today, 75% of workers report feeling burned out.
 And the majority of us don’t notice until we’re completely overwhelmed.

-In the Mogul community, we believe in an integrated approach where workers don’t have to prioritize the workplace over their own well-being.
-Take charge of your mental health to avoid burnout and cut it off before it gets worse.
+In the Mogul community, we believe in an integrated approach where workers and caregivers don’t have to prioritize the workplace over their well-being.
+Take charge of your mental health to avoid burnout and cut it off before it worsens.

 Know the signs and catch burnout early